somework/p2p-path-finder/README.md

   the tolerance validation performed by `PathFinder`.【F:src/Domain/ValueObject/BcMath.php†L79-L121】【F:src/Application/PathFinder/PathFinder.php†L166-L212】

-See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a guided example that combines these invariants with guard-rail configuration.
+See [docs/guarded-search-example.md](docs/guarded-search-example.md) for a guided example that combines these invariants with guard-rail configuration and demonstrates the `PathFinderService::findBestPaths($orderBook, $config, 'BTC')` invocation flow.

 ## Configuring a path search